 Defamation of Character Privilege Defense: Absolute Privilege

-Another type of privilege used as a defense against defamation of character charges is absolute privilege.
-In order for absolute privilege to stand, the statements in question must have been a necessary utterance in the course of quasi-judicial proceeding.
+Another privilege defense is absolute privilege, meaning the statements in question were uttered in the course of judicial or quasi-judicial proceeding.

 Hire A Defamation Lawyer

-Are you involved in a defamation conflict?
-Do you need to speak with an attorney about your options?
-If yes, contact Kelly Warner Law.
-Our team of attorneys has helped many people with their slander and libel troubles.
-We know the fastest way to rectify a defamation situation and can take control of your situation to get it settled quickly.
+Are you entangled in a defamation conflict?
+Need to speak with an attorney about your options?
+Contact Kelly Warner Law.
+Our team has helped many people with their slander and libel troubles.
+We know the fastest ways to rectify defamation situations.
 Contact us to get started.